Addono/HathiTrust-downloader/README.md

 ### No Progess / Progress Bar is Stuck

-hathiTrust limits the amount of pages you can download to 15 every 5 minutes.
+Make sure that you can access books on HathiTrust.
+Try to open a book in your browser to see if everything is working fine.
+HathiTrust can require you to connect from an American IP.
+In addition, they limit the amount of pages you can download to 15 every 5 minutes.
 When you hit that limit you will need to wait, the tool will automatically wait and resume when the timeout is finished.